-- 1. Keep aware of the water heater and holding tank capacities.
+- Keep aware of the water heater and holding tank capacities.
 All water used, will drain through the plumbing lines into the grey water holding tank. - 2.
-Be sure the water heater is ON and has sufficient time to heat the water. - 3.
-If dry camping, be sure the 12-volt water pump is ON. - 4.
-Turn ON the hot and cold knobs, and adjust the water temperature before showering. - 5.
-To conserve water while showering, wet down and turn OFF the water while using soap, then rinse. - 6.
+CHECK that the Water Heater is turned ON and has sufficient time to heat the water - If dry camping, TURN ON the 12-volt Water Pump. - 3.
+Turn ON the hot and cold knobs, and ADJUST the water temperature before showering. - 4.
+To conserve water while showering, wet down and turn OFF the water while using soap, then rinse. - 5.
 When shower is finished, shut OFF the hot and cold knobs.